-There are 4 main types of immunologically mediated hypersensitivity or allergic responses to drugs.
-These make up approximately 20% of ADRs :
+There are four main types of immunologically mediated hypersensitivity or allergic responses to drugs.
+These immunological ADRs make up approximately 20% of ADRs .

-Severe ADRs to some antibiotics, such as Stevens Johnson syndrome due to sulphonamides, are caused by complex immunological mechanisms .
+Severe ADRs to some antibiotics, such as Stevens-Johnson syndrome/toxic epidermal necrolysis (SJS/TEN) due to sulphonamides, are caused by complex immunological mechanisms .

-It usually takes 7–10 days to become allergic to a drug, so if a reaction is rapid, it is either non-immunological or it is due to previous encounter of the same drug or a chemically similar substance .
+It usually takes 7–10 days to become allergic to a drug, so if a reaction is rapid, it is either non-immunological or it is due to a previous encounter with the same drug or a chemically similar substance .

-Several other adverse drug reactions affecting the skin can be due to antibiotics and are listed below alphabetically.
+Several other ADRs affecting the skin can be due to antibiotics and are listed below alphabetically.

-It is sometimes difficult to elucidate whether an antibiotic has caused a rash.
+It is sometimes difficult to determine whether an antibiotic has caused a rash.
 Drugs are rarely deliberately given to the affected patient again, as re-challenge has the potential to cause a life-threatening response in some cases.
-This means the true incidence of drug-inducted adverse drug reaction is difficult to calculate.
+This means the true incidence of ADRs is difficult to calculate.

-There are important differentials to consider when examining a suspected cutaneous drug reaction .
+There are important differential diagnoses to consider when examining a suspected cutaneous drug reaction; these include :

 A large number of antibiotics have the potential to cause cutaneous drug reactions.

 Though structurally similar, carbapenems can usually be safely used in patients with anaphylactoid reactions to penicillin.
-The major non-cutaneous side effects of beta-lactam use are diarrhoea, increased Clostridium difficile, and drug-induced liver injury, particularly due to co-amoxiclav.
+The major non-cutaneous side effects of beta-lactam use are diarrhoea, increased Clostridium difficile, and drug-induced liver injury, particularly due to clavulanic acid/amoxicillin.

 In comparison to most other antibiotics, macrolides are considered relatively safe drugs.

 Tetracycline antibiotics are frequently used in dermatology.
-Possible cutaneous reactions are:
+Possible cutaneous reactions include:

 Several older generation fluoroquinolones have been withdrawn from the market due to severe adverse reactions including photosensitivity .

-Side effects of current generation quinolones include tendinopathy and QT prolongation.
-Common cutaneous reactions are:
+Side effects of current-generation quinolones include tendinopathy and QT prolongation.
+Common cutaneous reactions include:

-Co-trimoxazole is a sulfonamide antibiotic commonly used in immunocompromised individuals, who are already more at risk of adverse drug reactions.
-The most frequent are morbilliform or urticarial rash; however serious ADRs can result, most commonly SJS .
-Observed cutaneous drug reactions include:
+Co-trimoxazole is a sulfonamide antibiotic commonly used in immunocompromised individuals, who are already more at risk of ADRs.
+The most frequent ADRs are morbilliform or urticarial rash; however, serious ADRs can result, most commonly SJS/TEN .
+Observed cutaneous drug reactions with sulfonamides include:

-Non-cutaneous reactions include thrombocytopenia, anaemia, and electrolyte abnormalities .
+Non-cutaneous reactions with sulfonamides include thrombocytopenia, anaemia, and electrolyte abnormalities .

 It is essential to take a careful history in the diagnosis of cutaneous drug reactions.
 Many affected patients have been taking several drugs.
-Form a timeline, including the initiation of any new drugs and the rash onset.
+In these cases, it helps to form a timeline, including the initiation of any new drugs and the rash onset.

 Sometimes, a skin biopsy will be taken to clarify the inflammatory pattern.
-The presence of eosinophils can be a helpful clue to drug cause, but is non-specific.
+The presence of eosinophils can be a helpful clue of an underlying drug cause but is non-specific.